 Don’t forget to give your donors the opportunity to promote your mission.
 This includes things like promoting birthday campaigns, gifts in honor or in memory of someone, etc. Think of things that would be compelling for your donors to share and then test it.

 How to Get Started With Nonprofit Content Marketing

 Yes, we know we just threw a ton of different content ideas at you.
 It can feel overwhelming to create all of this content.
 The best way to get started is to think through your Donor Journey.

 Walk through your Donor Journey and figure out what topics would be the most helpful to your supporters or prospective supporters at each stage.
-(Generally, blogs and guides are more beneficial at the earlier stages of the donor journey, while social media can be more effective for evangelizing.)

 Next, start mapping out your content marketing.
 Remember, your donors are going on a journey.
 Make sure the order of your content makes sense.
 You wouldn’t want to give your prospects an extremely in-depth white paper about something that only your current donors would understand.